madskristensen/QuoteCompletionFix/README.md

 > Inspired by [a popular Visual Studio feature request](https://github.com/dotnet/roslyn/issues/71898) on GitHub.

-Fixes the issue where typing a quote character (' or ") before or after a word, causes auto-insertion of a second quote character in C#.
+Fixes the issue where typing a quote character (") before or after a word, causes auto-insertion of a second quote character in C#.
 This is a common annoyance when typing in Visual Studio that this extension attempts to fix.

 ## Features